Homemade Caramel Corn using Grandpa’s family favorite recipe! Best gooey caramel popcorn made with butter, sugar, condensed milk & vanilla.

 Caramel popcorn ingredients

 -Popcorn kernels: You will need 1 cup of unpopped popcorn kernels.
 This will turn into several cups of popped popcorn so there will be plenty to share.
+Alternately, you can pop 6 standard sized bags of popcorn, filter out the duds and use those instead.

 -Oil: Use ¼ cup of canola oil, (or coconut oil if you want to make it a little healthier) to help cook the popcorn.